 If you need help navigating the process of finding a job, please check out the JobCenter’s resources.
 The JobCenter is dedicated to helping you prepare for interviews, negotiate your salary and polish your resume.
 AANP also offers tips on becoming certified, finding the right practice setting and staying informed on important health issues at every stage of your NP career.

-If you want to learn more about working in emergency settings, you should complete the Bugs and Drugs in the Emergency Department (1.0 contact hour of CE credit, 0.25 of which may be applied toward pharmacology), 12 Lead ECG Interpretation (2.75 contact hours of CE credit) and Thyroid Emergencies: Puzzlers and Cases Not to Miss (1.0 contact hour of CE credit, 0.25 of which may be applied toward pharmacology) activities, available in the AANP CE Center.
+If you want to learn more about working in emergency settings, you should complete the Bugs and Drugs in the Emergency Department (1.0 contact hour of CE credit, 0.25 of which may be applied toward pharmacology), 12 Lead ECG Interpretation (2.75 contact hours of CE credit), Thyroid Emergencies: Puzzlers and Cases Not to Miss (1.0 contact hour of CE credit, 0.25 of which may be applied toward pharmacology), Evaluation and Management of Acute Coronary Syndrome in the Emergency Department (1.0 contact hours of CE credit) and Evaluation and Management of the Possible CVA in the Emergency Department (1.0 contact hours of CE credit) activities, available in the AANP CE Center.
 These activities are completely free for AANP members!

 By now, you may have decided that this career path is right for you.
 If you are not already a member of AANP, you should consider joining to gain access to: